robertmassaioli/my-reminders/README.md

  1. Reload in the browser, updated files will be compiled automatically.

-You can test that the plugin is running by hitting: http://localhost:8000/atlassian-connect.json You may still need to create and initialise the PostgreSQL database; the schema for which can be found in the 'schema' directory.
+You can test that the plugin is running by hitting: http://localhost:8000/atlassian-connect.json

 However this has only setup half of the picture, to run the Addon in a product locally do the
 following: